 As a primarily person-centred practitioner, I aim to offer supervisees the same empathy, genuineness, and unconditional positive regard which characterize my online counselling and psychotherapy practice.
 My hope is not to sculpt and shape the clinical practice of a supervisee according to my own preferences, but rather to foster an environment in which the supervisee can build, develop, and shape their practice for themselves.
 I make my own preferences, beliefs, and experience available as a resource, not as a driving force.

 This approach is very much in keeping with my respect for empirical research in counselling and psychotherapy and the principal finding that the overwhelming majority of therapeutic change is attributable to client factors, not therapist factors.
 Of course, supervision is not therapy, but nonetheless the clear message of volumes of research on therapeutic change seems to me worth paying attention to when it comes to conceptualizing how to provide effective supervision: supervisees know what they’re doing every bit as much as counselling clients do.

-(See our review of Hubble, Duncan and Miller for one look at a book which offers a great summary of empirical research on effectiveness; see our article on the flawed case for psychotherapy registration for some views on how major professional bodies appear to be ignoring science in their rush to promote their own proprietary licensing and accreditation schemes as hallmarks of quality of service or therapeutic effectiveness.)
+(See our review of Hubble, Duncan and Miller for one look at a book which offers a great summary of empirical research on effectiveness.
+Some major professional bodies appear to be ignoring science in their rush to promote their own proprietary licensing and accreditation schemes as hallmarks of quality of service or therapeutic effectiveness.)